BerniceChua/phase-0/week-4/nums-letters.md

 ### What does puts do?
 `puts` = stands for "put string"; which makes the output to appear on the console with a "new line", which means that the cursor is on the line below the output instead of beside it at the end.

-`put`s only makes the output appear on the screen, but it does not return any values.
+`puts` only makes the output appear on the screen, but it does not return any values.
 ### What is an integer?
 What is a float?
 `integer` and `float` are different kinds of way that computers store numbers.